Bee Branch Creek: Crossings

 22nd Street Bridge, an example of the style of bridge crossing the creek.

 The Bee Branch is crossed by 22nd Street and Rhomberg in the upper part and Sycamore Street and 16th Street in the lower section and Garfield and the CPR separates the upper and lower sections.
 Dubuque commissioned Origin Design to plan and build up the bridges of the upper and lower sections.

 Bee Branch Creek Greenway

 The Bee Branch Creek Greenway is a large, linear park along the Upper Bee Branch.
 It is 1938 ft long.
 The greenway includes a playground, an amphitheater, a garden, a bioswale, benches, lighting, and rest areas.
 The Bee Branch's trail is 1.56 mi long and is paved with asphalt and concrete.
 The trail is made up of two overlapping loops, both 0.82 mi long.
 The trails also go under the nearby rails through a pedestrian tunnel.

 Ecology

 It is expected that the creek will maintain a healthy ecosystem.
 In the Lower Bee Branch, 14 native species of fish and the common carp have been found in it.
 Many of these fish are game fish, including: bluegill, largemouth bass, and northern pike.
-The Iowa Department of Natural Resources considered the ecosystem healthy considering the how new the stream is.
+The Iowa DNR considered the ecosystem healthy considering the how new the stream is.